iwanders/micro_hap/README.md

 Build this with `cargo b`, it has to be ran as root to bind the linux HCI interface.
 It also requires freeing that interface, usually by disabling your bluetooth service with `service bluetooth stop`.

+## example_pico_2w
+This example is a gutted version of the project I'm originally developing this for.
+It contains a bunch of stuff that is not really relevant for the HAP example, but the current state at least puts a working bare metal example in the repo.
+It expects the lightbulb pin on 26.

 ## License
 License is [`LICENSE-APACHE`](./LICENSE-APACHE) since it is based on [HomeKitADK](https://github.com/apple/HomeKitADK).